sinch/docs/docs/conversation/conversation-getting-started.md

 Go to the [Apps page](https://dashboard.sinch.com/convapi/apps) to get started on creating your App.

-Once you’ve started to create a new App you are prompted to specify an internal display name as well as in which [**region**](doc:conversation) the App should be stored.
+Once you’ve started to create a new App you are prompted to specify an internal display name as well as in which **region**, Eu or US, the App should be stored.

 > 📘 Note
 >